 Step 1: Prepare the sourdough

 - The first step usually begins the night before when you feed your sourdough starter.
-It will take over 8 to 10 hours for the wild yeast to ripe.
+It will take over 8 to 10 hours for the wild yeast to ripen.
 In the morning, if you find foam and bubbles of various sizes forming on top of the starter, it is a sign that it is ripened.

 - You can take out half a cup of the starter and mix it into the batter.
 Using the starter when it is at its peak enhances the leavening of the batter and maintains the classic sour taste.